tea3/hexo-related-popular-posts/README.md

 ## Ranking Sheet

 This plugin can make Page Views Ranking Sheet.
 If you want to use , please set the `rankingSheet` option.
-Ranking Sheet is need [Google Analytics API](https://github.com/tea3/hexo-related-popular-posts#popular-posts) .
+Ranking Sheet need [Google Analytics API](https://github.com/tea3/hexo-related-popular-posts#popular-posts) .

 ``` yaml
 popularPosts: